schonny/bedrock-api-server/README.md

 Two jobs are already predefined in this image, but these can be changed or deleted as required.
 - The first job starts all available bedrock-servers at 12 noon.
 - The second job stops all running Bedrock servers at midnight and performs a backup of the worlds as well as an update of the servers.
+Note: The jobber service will only start in service-mode, not in quickstart-mode.

 ## Contributing
 Contributions to the Bedrock API Server project are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request on GitHub.
 Go easy on me, this is my first Python project.